 This is a moist lemon cake everyone loves!
 And to make the easy, fragrant lemon glaze you just need some fresh lemons and icing sugar.

-This fluffy and moist lemon cake with an aromatic easy lemon glaze is a cake everyone loves!
-When I make it for myself I usually skip the glaze (since it’s extra sugar), but because it certainly adds to the appearance and the lemon flavor, I always add it when I want to serve it for dessert or when I’m invited to a dinner.
+When I make it for myself I usually skip the glaze, but because it certainly adds to the appearance and the lemon flavor, I always add it when I want to serve it for dessert or when I'm invited to a dinner.

 And it also pairs really well with this creamy homemade vanilla ice cream made without an ice cream machine.

 I make most of my cakes using the one-bowl method I learned from Rose Levy Beranbaum, because this method produces a velvety cake with a melt-in-your-mouth texture.
-This white chocolate & vanilla bundt cake and this pistachio cake with rosewater buttercream are two perfect examples of this method.
+This white chocolate cake recipe with white ganache and this pistachio cake with rosewater buttercream are two perfect examples of this method.